- JOIN | SUPPORT TSHA

 AMEDICHE INDIANS.
 The Amediche (Nabiti, Naviti, Namidish) Indians were a Hasinai group of Caddos who lived near the Anadarkos in East Texas.
 According to Bénard de La Harpe the Spanish established a temporary settlement among them, and they were at war with the Natchitoch Indians from 1714 to 1716.

 BIBLIOGRAPHY:Frederick Webb Hodge, ed., Handbook of American Indians North of Mexico (2 vols., Washington: GPO, 1907, 1910; rpt., New York: Pageant, 1959).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Margery H. Krieger, "Amediche Indians," accessed April 23, 2017, http://www.tshaonline.org/handbook/online/articles/bma22), accessed November 26, 2015.
-Uploaded on June 9, 2010.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Margery H. Krieger, "Amediche Indians," accessed April 23, 2017, http://www.tshaonline.org/handbook/online/articles/bma22.